XEROK-AM

-XEROK-AM (800 kHz) is a commercial radio station in Ciudad Juárez, Chihuahua, Mexico.
-It is licensed to operate with a power of 150,000 watts on a carrier frequency of 800 kHz, although its new transmitter outputs 50,000 watts.
+XEROK-AM (800 AM) is a silent commercial radio station in Ciudad Juárez, Chihuahua, Mexico.
+It was licensed to operate with a power of 150,000 watts, although in recent times, it ran 50,000 watts.
+XEROK has been dark since April 4, 2022, due to the dismantling of its transmitter facility.

 XEROK is the dominant Class A station on 800 AM, a Mexican clear channel frequency.
-The station had a colorful history as a border blaster, aiming its programming at listeners in the United States, when at night, its 150,000-watt signal could be easily heard in many parts of the Southwest.
+The station had a colorful history as a border blaster, aiming its programming at listeners in the United States, when at night, its non-directional 150,000-watt signal could be easily heard in many parts of the Southwest.

-XEROK has been silent since April 4, 2022, due to the dismantling of its transmitter facility.

 History

+Piedras Negras

-The licensing history for XEROK begins not in Ciudad Juárez but in Piedras Negras, Coahuila, 413 mi away, with the authorization for XEPNA (more commonly XEPN) 660, made to the Compañia Radiodifusora de Piedras Negras (Piedras Negras Broadcasting Company).
-The callsign changed to XELO in 1936, authorized for 50 kW day from Piedras Negras but on 1110 kHz.
+The licensing history for XEROK begins in 1936, not in Ciudad Juárez but in Piedras Negras, Coahuila, 413 mi away.
+Its first call sign was XEPNA (more commonly XEPN), operating on 660 AM.
+The concession was held by the Compañia Radiodifusora de Piedras Negras (Piedras Negras Broadcasting Company).
+The call sign changed to XELO in 1936, authorized for daytime operation at 50,000 watts from Piedras Negras.
+It then moved to 1110 kHz.

 It was the first station in Piedras Negras, operated by W. E. Branch and Claudio Bres Jáuregui from studios at the Hotel del Ferrocarril.
-The binational structure of the radio station—it earned 95 percent of its advertising revenue from American accounts—caused tax issues in the United States, where a sister company, The Radio Service Co., had been established in Eagle Pass, Texas, across the border.
-In Eagle Pass, it made $72,000 in advertising revenue in 1936 and $66,000 in 1937, prompting scrutiny by the Internal Revenue Service and a lawsuit that the company won.
-A spark in one of the transmitter facilities for XELO, knocking it off the air, would serve as a pretext for the station to relocate from Piedras Negras to Ciudad Juárez.
+From its earliest days, its programming was directed at U.S. listeners.
+It reportedly earned 95 percent of its advertising revenue from American accounts.
+The binational structure of the radio station caused tax issues in the United States, where a sister company, The Radio Service Co., had been established in Eagle Pass, Texas, across the border.
+In Eagle Pass, it made $72,000 in advertising revenue in 1936 and $66,000 in 1937.
+That drew the scrutiny of the Internal Revenue Service (IRS), triggering a lawsuit that the company won.
+A spark in XELO's transmitter facilities knocked it off the air.
+That would serve as a pretext for the station to relocate from Piedras Negras to Ciudad Juárez.